New to the ACF? Start here! This is your first-timers kit, designed to have you ready to fundraise before you can spell ACF backwards.

 No. We can receive your donations but not auspice (manage) your funds or project.

-All our FAQs are here.
+Don’t forget all our FAQs are here.

 If you’d like to make a time to chat with the ACF team by phone, please contact us, including your availability for a 15-minute discussion.